Redeemer (Machinae Supremacy album)

-Redeemer is the second studio album by Swedish band Machinae Supremacy, released on 18 March 2006.
+Redeemer is the second studio album by Swedish metal band Machinae Supremacy, released on 28 March 2006.
 Originally planned for release by Music by Design Records in 2005, it was delayed when the label ceased to exist.

 On 6 February 2006, to celebrate the release of the new website, two new tracks from the album were made available for download: "Rise" and "Through the Looking Glass"."Rise" is actually "Lava Bubble Trouble" from the Jets'n'Guns soundtrack, reworked into a full song.
 The band would later repeat this by converting "Flight of the Toyota" (from the same soundtrack) into the album-track "SID Icarus" within their next album.

 Track listing

 There are two versions of Redeemer, the underground edition (RUE) and the retail edition (RRE).

 The album was recorded in Blind Dog Studios and Hubnester Industries, Luleå.
 All songs were written and performed by Machinae Supremacy.